-In 2012, BikeExchange became the Telstra Australian Business of the Year, the award recognising it not only as bike buyers’ favourite destination to find, buy and sell all things bike-related, but also as a well-run business.
-The duo were not the type to rest on their laurels, however, as they quickly realised that the model could also be applied to other verticals.
+In 2012, BikeExchange became the Telstra Australian Business of the Year, the award recognizing it not only as bike buyers’ favourite destination to find, buy and sell all things bike-related, but also as a well-run business.
+The duo were not the type to rest on their laurels, however, as they quickly realized that the model could also be applied to other verticals.
 “We needed to de-bike the platform, so we created The Exchange Group,” says Wyatt.

 The pair had a number of offers from different market segments and ended up with joint venture partnerships with a team of highly experienced business people.
 BikeExchange is an international business, expanding into New Zealand, Germany, the UK and the USA, and they’ve used the model to provide buying platforms for baby items (TiniTrader.com.au), homewares (HouseofHome.com.au) and outdoor goods (Outdoria.com.au).

 Turning The Exchange Group into Marketplacer—where the core business is to license the platform rather than look after specific verticals—was the next logical step.
 “We’ve done all the hard work.
 We rewrote the platform to work across different tribes; cyclists are a different tribe to mums and how you search for a bike is not how you search for a pram.
 Now it’s ready for new marketplaces.”

 The key strength of the Marketplacer model is that it has buy-in from both online and offline retailers because stores and sites only pay for the leads delivered.
 It is not just changing ecommerce, says Wyatt, it’s changing shopping.
 “Once you understand the tribe, you understand it’s not just comparison shopping, it’s about tailoring how they look for items to deliver the right experience so they make the right buying decision.
 That’s valuable.”